 Grind up the coffee (or use pre-ground coffee) and mix the ingredients together!
 This is a very versatile rub.
 You can use this on ribs, chicken, beef, pork, lamb – pretty much anything!
 If you make a large batch, keep it in a well sealed container and store in a cool dry spot away from the sun.
 Sunlight damages spices and takes away the flavour with time.

-- 2 tbsp onion powder (or dried onion flakes)
+- 2 tablespoon onion powder (or dried onion flakes)

-Combine together in a large bowl and use it on meats.
+- Combine together in a large bowl and mix.

 - Do not use pre-used coffee grounds, it doesn’t have any flavour